askmike/gekko/README.md

 To change the settings, open up `gekko.js` and edit [line 18 to 38](https://github.com/askmike/gekko/blob/master/gekko.js#L18-L38) to change the parameters.

-*If you want to enable real trading (disabled by default) you should comment out [line 71 to 85](https://github.com/askmike/gekko/blob/master/gekko.js#L71-L85) of `gekko.js` and fill in your API keys (Gekko only needs trade rights)*
+If you want to enable real trading* (disabled by default) you should comment out [line 67 to 76](https://github.com/askmike/gekko/blob/master/gekko.js#L67-L76) of `gekko.js` and fill in your API keys (Gekko only needs trade rights).

 To run the bot you just have to start Gekko: